 Love it or loathe it, there's no denying that the holiday season is upon us.

 And if voters in general dislike Obamacare, Republican voters positively loathe it.

 When it comes to loath and loathe, choose your words with care and avoid a common error.

 - Rate this article:

 If you are loath to do something, you really don't want to do it.
-If you are reluctant to go swimming, people will say you are loath to swim, but if they are really mean — they may throw you in anyway.
+If you are reluctant to go swimming, people will say you are loath to swim — but if they are really mean, they might throw you in the pool anyway.
 Continue reading...